deweysasser/ecs-template/README.md

-Unfortunately, due to the asynchronous nature of cloudformation and the percularities of aws cli updates (e.g. missing 'stack-create-complete' commands), it is not straigt-forward to wait until the stack is fully created.
+Unfortunately, due to the asynchronous nature of cloudformation and the percularities of aws cli updates (e.g. missing 'stack-create-complete' commands), it is not straight-forward to wait until the stack is fully created.
 Thus, the first time you run 'make', the stack creation will start but service deployment will fail (because the cluster has not yet been created).